yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/design/index.md

 - Analogous Colors
 - Wireframes

-## Design Principals
+## 🌎 Design Principles

 Gestalt Psychology is a concept used to describe how we perceive the world around us as complete units and patterns vs. a series of unrelated parts.
 "Gestalt" means "shape" or "form".
 Humans are hard-wired to see patterns and apply structures to quickly understand their surroundings.

-The Gestalt psychologists developed 7 laws, or principals, to explain the way smaller objects are organized and grouped to form larger, complete objects.
-These principals can be thought of as mental shortcuts for visual problem solving.
+The Gestalt psychologists developed 7 laws, or principles, to explain the way smaller objects are organized and grouped to form larger, complete objects.
+These principles can be thought of as mental shortcuts for visual problem solving.
 Today, we will look at 3 of them.

 ### Law of Proximity